whg-training/whg-training-resources/docs/programming/programming_with_gene_annotations/Getting_started_writing_some_code.md

 data, and uses it to gather some interesting statistics.
 And then to apply it to analyse genes from multiple species.
 By doing this we can hopefully learn something about the genome biology of the world's organisms.

-The aim of this tutorial is that **you** to write the code that does this (although you can either do this on your own or working together in a group).
-There will be lots of support, and this tutorial will guide you through one way to do it.
-If you're doing this as part of a WHG course, we'll talk through the results and the code itself in the discussion sessions.
+The aim of this tutorial is that **you** to write the code that does this (either on your own or working in a group if you prefer).
+The tutorial will guide you through one way to do it, and if you run this as part of a [WHG](www.well.ox.ac.uk) course, there will be lots of support.

-:::tip
+:::tip Note
 Remember we're not writing this code for it's own sake but to answer our questions like the ones in our introduction:
 - How many genes are there?
 - How big are they?